September 8, 2016

 Now AJS’s work in social oversight can go even farther.
 In 2014, AJS as a representative of Transparency International was invited to formally audit five different government ministries, including Health.
 The ground-breaking agreement will allow AJS to investigate the effectiveness of processes and procedures even as TH continues to participate in their improvement, creating a baseline from which to measure progress.The first report will be presented in September of 2016.

 After years of brave commitment and hard work, AJS has placed itself at the center of the conversation about transparent and effective healthcare in Honduras.
-They’ve seen health improve against great odds, and are committed to continuing to support the government systems that serves millions of Honduras.
+They’ve seen health improve against great odds, and are committed to continuing to support the government systems that serve millions of Honduras.